Pedestrian dies after being hit by car in Auckland

 AdvertisementAdvertise with NZME.

-Detective senior sergeant Natalie Nelson, Counties Manukau East CIB, said police would still like to hear from anyone travelling along Botany Rd between 12.25pm and 12.40pm on Saturday September 10, near the intersections with Cascades Rd and Millhouse Drive.
+Detective Senior Sergeant Natalie Nelson said police would still like to hear from anyone travelling along Botany Rd between 12.25pm and 12.40pm last Saturday, near the intersections with Cascades Rd and Millhouse Drive.

 Anyone who witnessed the incident, or has dashcam footage, is asked to contact Police via their 105 phone service or online at https://www.police.govt.nz/use-105, using "Update My Report".